AlexArellanoATX/Mission-to-Mars/README.md

 # Mission-to-Mars

 ## Overview
-This project was undertaken to create a website that uses webscraping tools like Beautiful Soup and Splinter to retrieve text and images from multiple other websites.
-The retrieved information is rendered on a local host browser, after
+This project was undertaken to create a website that uses webscraping tools  to retrieve text and images from multiple other websites, store them in a database and then render the scraped information on a local host browser.
+We built webscraping scripts using Python3 in Jupyter Notebook and VS Code, that use Beautiful Soup and Splinter libraries to dynamically find most recent text, images and data tables on external websites, by referencing HTML and CSS tags.
+We built a workflow that uses Flask to run the Python3 code and output and store the retrieved data on a MongoDB database and then render the data on a local website.
+THe local website has a button that scrapes and shows updated data from the source websites when the user clicks it.

-scrape
- -text
- -images
- -data tables
- the webscraping code includes clicking on links to access data on other webpages and moving back put into a mongo DB

-flask to ...

 ## Resources